 Try the canal-side paths alongside the Huddersfield Narrow canal (look out for kingfishers).
 Explore the wooded valleys, such as Shipley Glen or the National Trust's Hardcastle Crags (near Hebden Bridge) or lose yourself in the quiet corners of the North Dean Woods.
 Follow Brontë pilgrims from Haworth to the Brontë Waterfalls or wander Ilkley Moor (with or without your hat), looking at the unique collection of prehistoric 'cup and ring' carvings on the rocks here.

 Or how about trying one of Yorkshire Water's walking routes?
 The trail around Digley Reservoir, near Holmfirth, is an invigorating 4.9 mile walk along lanes, fields and over open moorland or a shorter walk of 1.2 miles long, ideal for families.
 Alternatively the 4 mile circular loop around Ramsden Reservoir close by also provides amazing views of the South Pennines.
 Within a few miles of its centre, Sheffield fades into the magical Peak District with a series of reservoirs such as Damflask, Agden and Dale Dike built to quench the thirst of workers and industry.
 These also offer wonderful walking opportunities by their waterside or climb the contours for a magnificent view of Boots Tower, above Strines Reservoir.
 Download a range of Yorkshire Water reservoir walks here.

-Discover five rural churches in the lowlands of north Doncaster and explore the extensive region of wetland which occupied the flood plain of the Humberhead Levels several thousand years ago on four waterway walks, four linear routes varying between 1.1 - 3.9 miles each created by Heritage Inspired.
+Discover five rural churches in the lowlands of north Doncaster and explore the extensive region of wetland which occupied the flood plain of the Humberhead Levels several thousand years ago on four waterway walks.